BernardUriza/portfolio-frontend/docs/between-components.md

 - **Usage:** embedded in the "El Método" card.
 - **Animation:** Style rotates randomly among three options every 10 seconds.

-Each component is standalone and imported into `app-between`.
+Each component is standalone and imported into `app-catalytic-architecture`.
 They scale with their container and rely solely on Tailwind CSS for animation.